 Global Appetites: American Power and the Literature of Food.
 (Cambridge University Press, 2013)

-“Literature and Food Studies,” Co-authored with Amy L. Tigner.
-(Book project)
+“Literature and Food Studies,” with Amy L. Tigner; foreword to be written by Darra Goldstein (Book project).

 EDITED VOLUMES & JOURNAL ISSUES